newEndeavour/Cadence_GYBMP280/README.md

-# GY_BMP280 Driver (Barometric Pressure Sensor)
+#Cadence_GYBMP280 library#
+Driver for GY_BMP280 Barometric Pressure Sensor from Bosch (https://github.com/newEndeavour/Cadence_GYBMP280/blob/master/GY_BMP280.JPG)

+Credits:
-Cadence_GYBMP280 was originally inspired from Adafruit_BMP280 by K.Townsend (Adafruit Industries) and is maintained by Jerome Drouin.
+The Cadence_GYBMP280 library was originally inspired from Adafruit_BMP280 by K.Townsend (Adafruit Industries) and is maintained by Jerome Drouin.

-About the GY_BMP280 Sensor
+About the GY_BMP280 Sensor:
 This precision sensor from Bosch is the best low-cost sensing solution for measuring barometric pressure and temperature.
 Because pressure changes with altitude you can also use it as an altimeter using the ISA standard atmosphere characteristics.